ctoale/Python-Reflex-Agent/README.md

 # Python-Reflex-Agent
-An implementation of a reflex agent (if condition, then action) in Python.
+An implementation of a reflex agent (if condition, then action) for a neural network in Python.